samsmithnz/AzurePipelinesToGitHubActionsConverter/README.md

 ```

 #### **Conditions**
-Conditions are not currently being processed due to the possible complexity of them.
-It's on the backlog (https://github.com/samsmithnz/AzurePipelinesToGitHubActionsConverter/issues/47)
+Conditions are processing with about 95% accuracy.

 ## Architecture